A Local Singularity Analysis for the Ricci Flow and its Applications to Ricci Flows with Bounded Scalar Curvature: The Ricci Singular Sets

 \begin{proof} The first part of the Theorem follows the same way as for the Riemann scale.
 The main point why this goes through is again that the proof relies on various applications of distance distortion estimates that only depend on the Ricci curvature bounds and not full Riemann bounds.
 The other parts of the proof can also be adopted almost verbatim, including the choices of all the constants -- for instance \eqref{eq.riccitypeI} implies

 This works because our normalisations in \eqref{eq.Ricciscaledef} and \eqref{eq.riccitypeI} agree. \end{proof}

 This then implies a non-oscillation result for the Ricci curvature along a Ricci flow, stating that it cannot oscillate between a Type~I rate and a lower rate arbitrarily close to the singular time.
-Once again, the proof is exactly the same as for the Riemann scale. \begin{corollary}[Type~I non-Oscillation of Ricci scale] Suppose $(M,g(t))$ is a Ricci flow maximally defined on a finite time interval $[0,T)$, with either bounded Ricci curvature or complete time slices.
+Once again, the proof is exactly the same as for the Riemann scale. \begin{corollary}[Type~I non-Oscillation of Ricci scale] Suppose $(M,g(t))$ is a Ricci flow defined on a finite time interval $[0,T)$, with either bounded Ricci curvature on $M \times [0,t]$ for all $t\in[0,T)$ or complete time slices for all $t \in [0,T)$.
 Then $p \in \Sigma^{\Ric}$ if and only if

 \end{corollary}

 \begin{remark} This result may not yet be an improvement over Theorem $1$ in \cite{wan}, but it is its combination with Theorem \ref{thm.bridge} that gives a clear improvement from a global gap to a local one. \end{remark}